orbitalchicken/Roadmap/New.md

   - improve status icons: nm-signal-, volume-audio-, power icons
   - slideshow: old screenshots, still using mint-x.

-blueberry:
-  - won't launch in VM (Xfce): "bt-adapter -i" hangs and then segfaults
-  - possible to turn OFF completely? (systemd might fail to rfkill, but our systray option should at least be preserved)

 mint tools:
-  - Bash completion doesn't work with all apt commands https://github.com/linuxmint/mintsystem/issues/73
   - mintupdate:
     - conflicts with VM guest pkgs... installing them removes mintupdate (and mintwelcome)
     - systray doesn't move to green check mark after all updates are applied